 Another great platform for storing and sharing files for your work at home team.
 There’s a free space of up to 2GB, but you can always upgrade if you think your remote company needs more space.

-While your team works from home, you will need to a tool to track their work – who is working on what, which work is completed, which ones are near completion, and which ones are urgent and what are the deadlines.
-Without a great project management tool, you can’t keep all these in check, especially if you have a large team that’s moving remote in times of the Coronavirus.
+While your team works from home, you will need a tool to track their work – who is working on what, which work is completed, which ones are near completion, which ones are urgent, and what the deadlines are.
+Without a great project management tool, you can’t keep all these in check, especially if you have a large team that’s moving remote in times of the coronavirus.
 Here are the tools to use to sync work.

-Asana offers an easy to use user interface for teams to manage projects and has a lot of integrations to help you extend your project management capabilities.
+Asana offers an easy to use user interface for teams to manage projects and has many integrations to extend your project management capabilities.

-Jira is a project management tool popular among developers. it’s used to organize, monitor, and execute on software projects.
+Jira is a project management tool popular among developers.
+It’s used to organize, monitor, and execute software projects.

-Trello is a great project management tool that allow teams to execute projects using drag and drop “Boards”.
-Assign work, monitor employee progress or stage on particular tasks, and sync what the entire team is working on.
+Trello is a great project management tool that allows teams to execute projects using drag and drop “Boards”.
+Assign work, monitor employee progress or stage on particular tasks, and sync the entire team.